mrspeaker/zardozer/README.md

 * `update (dt)` // Called every frame
 * `remove() ` // Called when component removed from entity
 * `onCollision(entity)` Called when component collides with another
+* `updatePrefab(fieldName, entityName)` Updates an prefab instance.
+Called automatically for any proptypes of `Instance` and any time changed in the editor.

 Get any references to other entities in `start` with `Env.game.getEntityByName(targetName)`.
 (This might be magical-ized).